moranneil/pands-problem-set/README.md

 The date prefix variable is called prefix and the default string value for this variable is th, as this is most dates prefix.
 ![Datetime Date Prefix](Images/datetime-date-prefix.JPG "Datetime Date Prefix")

-The function time.strftime(%d) assignes the date number to the string variable day.
+The function time.strftime(%d) assigns the date number to the string variable day, see line 11 below.

 ![Datetime Day Assignment](Images/datetime-day.JPG "Datetime Day Assignment")